infinitywings/roi-uncc-mcp/docs/MODULAR_AGENT_ARCHITECTURE.md

 validation schema, and executor.
 Additional primitives can be introduced by registering new `Tool` instances or by extending `ToolRegistry`.

-### Agent Loop
+### Event-Driven Agent Loop

-1. **Observe** – `MCPAgent` gathers the latest grid snapshot (and optionally caches topology) while recording the event in the shared memory buffer.
+1. **Monitor** – A background thread polls the MCP server on a configurable cadence and pushes new grid snapshots (or telemetry deltas) into an internal event queue.
+Topology is refreshed opportunistically according to the `topology_refresh_seconds` setting.
-2. **Reason** – A prompt is assembled from the recent memory summary, observation payload, and tool catalogue.
-The LLM response must return a JSON `actions` array, enabling the ReAct-style planning highlighted in `AI-INTEGRATION.md`.
+2. **Reason** – Whenever the planner receives a fresh observation and the decision cool-down has expired it assembles a prompt from the memory summary, a Harmony formatted history tail, the latest grid status, and the advertised tool catalogue (mirroring the intelligence-gathering and vulnerability assessment steps in `AI-INTEGRATION.md`).
-3. **Act** – `ToolRegistry` invokes each requested primitive (e.g.
+3. **Act** – The LLM returns a structured `actions` array.
+For each entry the registry validates parameters and invokes the corresponding primitive (`discover_topology`, `monitor_protection_systems`, `set_ev_capacity`, etc.).
-   `discover_topology`, `monitor_protection_systems`, `set_ev_capacity`).
-Results
+   Outcomes are appended to memory and written to the Harmony log so research metrics from `RESEARCH-GUIDE.md` can be computed post-run.
-   and errors are appended to memory, supporting iterative refinement and the quantitative logging required by `RESEARCH-GUIDE.md`.
+4. **Evaluate** – Cool-down timers, max-step limits, and simulated duration checks determine whether further planning is warranted; otherwise the agent awaits the next observation event.

-4. **Evaluate** – The loop sleeps for the configured interval, optionally refreshes topology, and records the next observation.
+All campaign events, Harmony transcript entries, and raw LLM exchanges are persisted to JSONL files.
+This satisfies the reproducibility and statistical analysis requirements outlined in `RESEARCH-GUIDE.md`, while also enabling mid-campaign hand-offs to other agents or operators.

 All campaign events and raw LLM exchanges are persisted to JSONL files so that experimental runs can be reproduced and statistically analysed (see the